 It’s essential to book the Upper Antelope Canyon tours well in advance.
 Lower Antelope Canyon Tours can sometimes be arranged on the day, but you should reserve a few days or weeks in advance just to be safe.

-All the details are on our guide to visiting Antelope Canyon.
+All the details are in our guide to visiting Antelope Canyon.

 After the Antelope Canyon tour, there are a couple of good viewpoints you should visit.

-The first is Wahweap Overlook, which provides excellent views over Wahweap Bay, Lake Powell and the Colorado Plateau.
+The first is Wahweap Overlook, which offers excellent views of Wahweap Bay, Lake Powell, and the Colorado Plateau.
 On the way, stop for a quick photo of Glen Canyon Dam.

 It’s best to see Horseshoe Bend late in the morning or midday.
 At all other times, the bend and the river are in shadow, and at sunset, the sun is directly in front of you, making photography tricky.

-However, midday is also the best time to see Antelope Canyon, so you need to make a decision.
+However, midday is also the best time to visit Antelope Canyon, so you need to decide.

 Our Recommendation: We suggest visiting Antelope Canyon at midday and Horseshoe Bend late in the afternoon or at sunset.

-Passes – Wahweap Overlook and Horseshoe Bend are located in the Glen Canyon National Recreation Area.
-There is a $30 fee per vehicle for a 7-day pass.
-However, it’s covered in the America The Beautiful Pass (see our section on Passes, Permits & Tours below for more details).
+• Passes: Wahweap Overlook and Horseshoe Bend are located in the Glen Canyon National Recreation Area.
+There is a $30 fee per vehicle for a 7-day pass, and they don’t accept cash.
+Neither is included on the America The Beautiful Pass.

-Driving – It’s a 2-hour, 30-minute drive from Grand Canyon Village to Page.
+• Driving Time: It’s a 2-hour, 30-minute drive from Grand Canyon Village to Page.

 Day 5 allows time to visit the Wave (if you are lucky enough to get a permit – see below).
 Afterwards, drive to Monument Valley for the quintessential cowboy film backdrop.